Course page PDF

 Bayesian

-Laplace prior of 1H/1T: \(\;P(\text{H}) = \frac{1 + n}{2 + n + m}\).
+Degree of belief: prior + evidence.
+Laplace 1H/1T: \(P(\text{H}) = \tfrac{1 + n}{2 + n + m}\).
+Works with no data.

 Random variables